 The email either bounced or there has been no response or there was no

 If you are the Webmaster or developer of one of these Web sites,

 it's simple and painless to include the necessary acknowledgments.

 I also often find text or graphics from Sam's Laser FAQ in eBay auction

-listings without acknowledgement.
+listings without acknowledgment.
 This, too, is a violation of fair use.

 But the requirements are even simpler and would be satisfied by adding